 How to Choose the Best Cheap Auto Insurance?

-- Look at discounts: Almost every insurance company offers discounts that can lower your premium.
-Choose an insurance provider that has multiple savings opportunities that you can take advantage of.
+- Consider a company’s discounts: Almost every insurance company offers discounts that could lower your premium.
+Choosing an insurance provider that has multiple savings opportunities (multi-policy, safe driver, vehicle safety, paperless/autopay) and a modern telematics or pay-per-mile program could help you keep your premium down.

-- Consider financial strength: A company’s financial strength is indicative of its ability to pay you after a covered loss.
-Look for insurance companies with good financial strength ratings from AM Best, S&P, and Moody’s.
+- Review financial strength scores: A company’s financial strength is indicative of its ability to pay you after a covered loss.
+Looking for insurance companies with good financial strength ratings from AM Best, S&P, and Moody’s — and verifying the current rating and outlook directly with each agency — might help you feel more confident in a company’s ability to pay claims.

-- Read customer reviews: Get a sense of what real customers think of the company.
-Check out the Better Business Bureau to see customer reviews and search the NAIC Complaint Index to see the company’s complaints.
+- Analyze customer reviews: Get a sense of what customers think of the company.
+The NAIC Complaint Index shows the company’s complaint rating, and recent J.D.
+Power studies can indicate current satisfaction levels.

 How to Lower your Car Insurance Rates